chrisgilbert/de-zoomcamp-project/readme.md

 The project analyzes vehicle registration trends in the UK, focusing on the adoption of different fuel types (petrol, diesel, electric, hybrid) over time.

+This helps show the uptake of alternative fuel vehicles.
+Where available in the gov.uk data, it is broken down into manufactuer, so we can see the most popular brands of EVs and hybrids over time.

 ## Tech Stack

 The supporting infrastructure is: